gildahl/arcadeVFE/README.md

 Known Bugs
 ==========
-There are currently a few known bugs in version 1.1 that will be fixed in 1.2.
+There are currently some known bugs in version 1.1 that will be fixed in 1.2.

 * If you start with `Other` selected as the arcade type, the software may crash when selecting a rom.